Roman Sadovsky

 Roman Sadovsky (born May 31, 1999) is a Canadian figure skater and YouTuber.
 He is the 2019 NHK Trophy bronze medalist, a six-time ISU Challenger Series medalist (1 gold, 1 silver, 4 bronze), and a two-time Canadian national champion (2020, 2025).
 He also represented Canada at the 2022 Winter Olympics.

 On the junior level, he is a two-time ISU Junior Grand Prix gold medalist and placed fourth at the 2016 Winter Youth Olympics.

 Personal life

 Sadovsky was born on May 31, 1999, in Toronto, Ontario, Canada.
-His parents moved to Canada from Ukraine.
+His parents moved to Canada from Ukraine, with his mother being from Lviv, and his father from Ivano-Frankivsk.
 His idol is Jeffrey Buttle, whom he credits as being the most important inspiration in his skating career; as a boy, Sadovsky wanted to emulate Buttle's skating style.
 After attending Christ The King CES, he continued his education at Bill Crothers Secondary School.

 Career

 Early years

 Sadovsky began learning to skate at the age of five years to play hockey.
 Tracey Wainman started coaching him when he was eight.
 Another early coach was Allen Carson.